How to give safely

 If you are looking to donate to causes working in Ukraine and neighbouring countries, you should make a few simple checks before giving:

-- Check the charity’s name and registration number at gov.uk/checkcharity
+- Check the charity’s name and registration number on the GOV.UK charity register

 - Make sure the charity is genuine before giving any financial information.

 - Be careful when responding to emails or clicking on links in them.

 - Contact or find out more about the charity online, get an understanding of how they spend their funds.